iZettle/ninetails/README.md

 [![Code Climate](https://codeclimate.com/github/iZettle/ninetails/badges/gpa.svg)](https://codeclimate.com/github/iZettle/ninetails)
 [![Test Coverage](https://codeclimate.com/github/iZettle/ninetails/badges/coverage.svg)](https://codeclimate.com/github/iZettle/ninetails/coverage)

-Ninetails is a simple CMS API engine.
+Ninetails is a simple Rails engine to create an API for a content management system to run on.
 It is designed on the idea of a CMS which is limited in scope in that not all aspects of a page should be editable.
 Instead, you can define Sections, Elements, and Properties which are editable and can then be loaded in and styled in a reliable manner.
 It gives you the control to decide exactly what should and what should not be editable in your project.

 # Getting started